drduh/YubiKey-Guide/README.md

 1. YubiKey has two configurations, invoked with either a short or long press.
 By default, the short-press mode is configured for HID OTP; a brief touch will emit an OTP string starting with `cccccccc`.
 OTP mode can be swapped to the second configuration via the YubiKey Personalization tool or disabled entirely using [YubiKey Manager](https://developers.yubico.com/yubikey-manager): `ykman config usb -d OTP`

-1. Using YubiKey for GnuPG keys does not prevent use of other features, such as [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), [OTP](https://www.yubico.com/resources/glossary/otp/) and [static password](https://support.yubico.com/hc/en-us/articles/360016614980-Understanding-Core-Static-Password-Features).
+1. Using YubiKey for GnuPG does not prevent use of [other features](https://developers.yubico.com/), such as [WebAuthn](https://developers.yubico.com/WebAuthn/) and [OTP](https://developers.yubico.com/OTP/).

 1. Add additional identities to a Certify key with the `adduid` command during setup, then trust it ultimately with `trust` and `5` to configure for use.

-1. To switch between YubiKeys, unplug the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill "gpg-agent|ssh-agent|pinentry" ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`
+1. To switch between YubiKeys, remove the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill "gpg-agent|ssh-agent|pinentry" ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`

 1. To use YubiKey on multiple computers, import the corresponding public keys, then confirm YubiKey is visible with `gpg --card-status`.
 Trust the imported public keys ultimately with `trust` and `5`, then `gpg --list-secret-keys` will show the correct and trusted key.